Different Types of Bricks Based on Its Functionality.

 Types of Bricks

-There are many types of bricks based on its functionality.
+There are many types of bricks based on their functionality.
 Bricks can be used for several purposes, such as:

 - Partition wall.